Journey to the Center of the Earth (2008 direct-to-video film)

 Journey to the Center of the Earth (released in the UK as Journey to Middle Earth) is a 2008 American science fiction action adventure film created by The Asylum and directed by David Jones and Scott Wheeler.

 The film is a loose adaptation of the original 1864 novel Journey to the Center of the Earth by Jules Verne, but bears a close similarity to At the Earth's Core, a similar 1914 novel by Edgar Rice Burroughs.
 It is also the second film by The Asylum to be based on a Jules Verne novel, the first being 30,000 Leagues Under the Sea.
 A mockbuster, it was released to capitalize on the higher-budgeted film of the same title starring Brendan Fraser.

 Plot

-The film follows two intertwined subplots: a drilling operation that is taking place in South America, and a rescue mission to save a research team that has been teleported 600 km beneath the Earth's crust.

-The drill, a fully Argentinian project, is powerful enough to send miniature drills through solid rock at a fast pace and is used to try to rescue the team from their fate.
-The operation begins, but the drills accidentally break through the Earth's crust and into the very mantle of the Earth.
-This is where the operators encounter hidden dangers awaiting them at the Earth's core.
-The team has to deal with prehistoric creatures in order to both save the research team and to return safely to the surface of the Earth.
+A high-tech teleporter being used by the military malfunctions and teleports a team of female soldiers beneath Earth's surface instead of to Germany.
+The team encounters various prehistoric dangers in the foreign environment, including dinosaurs and giant arachnids.
+In order to rescue the team, a scientist and her ex-husband use an invention of hers, a large drilling machine, to navigate to the center of the earth.
+The rescuers reach the team just in time, and all of the survivors are teleported back to the surface.
+The scientist and her ex-husband reconcile and kiss.
+As everyone leaves the room, a small arachnid is seen crawling out of the team's abandoned gear.